alpine-docker/k8s/README.md

 # kubectl versions

-You should check in file [.travis.yml](.travis.yml), it lists the kubectl version and used as image tags.
+You should check in [kubernetes versions](https://docs.aws.amazon.com/eks/latest/userguide/kubernetes-versions.html), it lists the kubectl version and used as image tags.

 # Involve with developing and testing

 If you want to build these images by yourself, please follow below commands.

 ```
-export tag=1.13.12
+export REBUILD=true
 bash ./build.sh
 ```

-Then you need adjust the tag to other kubernetes version and run the build script again.
+### Weekly build

+Build job runs weekly